deton57/oke-labs/oke-rancher/cluster.md

 ## Creating the cluster ##

 Now we are a step away from creating the cluster,
-And here it will be a bit challanging, because we will need to prepare Rancher, to work with our OCI Account.
+And here it will be a bit challenging, because we will need to prepare Rancher, to work with our OCI Account.

 We have one step to do, before staring.
 We need to create an API key in our OCI Account.

-I suggest to open 3 screens 2 of Web Browser and 1 screen of Mobaxterm
+I suggest opening 3 screens 2 of Web Browser and 1 screen of Mobaxterm

 * OCI Console Account
 * On the second one Rancher